php-fig/fig-standards/proposed/cache.md

     1:35:00.

     Implementing Libraries MAY expire an item before its requested Expiration Time, but MUST treat an item as expired once its Expiration Time is reached.
+If a calling library asks for an item to be saved but does not specify an expiration time, or specifies a null expiration time or TTL, an Implementing Library MAY use a configured default duration.
+If no default duration has been set, the Implementing Library MUST interpret that as a request to cache the item forever, or for as long as the underlying implementation supports.

 *    **Key** - A string of at least one character that uniquely identifies a cached item.
 Implementing libraries MUST support keys consisting of the